-- All pupils attending Landon School schools will have an Education, Health & Care Plan and a diagnosis of autism / ASD as the primary diagnosis. - All pupils are funded by their Local Authority. - High-quality teaching, differentiated for individual pupils, is the first step in our school's response to students. - On entry, the young person's strengths and areas for development will be assessed and identified and used to plan support and provision. - Pupils' views will be sought and considered from the beginning as a core part of the QoL framework.
+- All pupils attending Landon School schools will have an Education, Health & Care Plan and a diagnosis of autism / ASD as the primary diagnosis. - All pupils are funded by their Local Authority, although private funding is also accepted. - High-quality teaching, differentiated for individual pupils, is the first step in our school's response to students. - On entry, the young person's strengths and areas for development will be assessed and identified and used to plan support and provision. - Pupils' views will be sought and considered from the beginning as a core part of the QoL framework.
 This may involve a range of differentiated support tools. - Families have a vital role to play in supporting their child's education, and as such, their views will be sought and they will be included in decision-making. - Our pupils will be offered full access to a broad, balanced, and relevant education, including an appropriately individualized and differentiated curriculum. - The school will manage its resources to ensure all pupils' needs are met. - The school will have a transdisciplinary team that will work with all staff, parents, and pupils to ensure all pupils' needs are met. - Provision and progress for our pupils will be monitored and reviewed regularly. - Each curriculum pathway will have its own assessment procedures that support the Quality of Life framework (QoL).
-They will be support the understanding of individual differences and how best to facilitate access to their learning and development. - The school will collaborate with education, health, and social care services to provide support. - The responsibility for Education, Health & Care Plans will be reviewed regularly in line with statute and children's needs, and this lies with the local authority. - Transition planning will lead to a successful entry into the school and successful preparation for adulthood, including independent living and employment. - Pupils will be encouraged to participate in group, class, whole school, and community activities. - Where schools receive pupil premium, they will publish their strategy for planned use and impact. - The school will evaluate the success of its provision, considering: - The level of support pupils received and the amount of progress they make (including against EHCP outcomes). - The progress data of pupils. - The success of pupil premium strategies. - The impact of training and new approaches to meeting needs. - The views of pupils and parents. - The views of outside agencies. - Destination tracking. - Staff person specifications will include appropriate qualifications, and training will be provided for those involved in the implementation of the policy, including where appropriate e.g., Safeguarding, Autism (Children) PGCert/MA/MEd, Ask Autism modules, Crisis prevention institute. - Staff performance management processes will support the development of knowledge, skills, and attitudes that support effective provision for our pupils.

-- Training will cover the cognitive, social, emotional, communication, sensory, health, and physical needs of pupils with SEND. - Arrangements for the fair admissions of pupils are outlined in the school's admissions policy and will be published on the school website. - The school will adhere to the Data Protection Regulation 2018 and GDPR requirements, with regard to sharing and storage of information. - Schools will use a range of autism specialist approaches as detailed in the school's Local offer.
-All approaches will be evidence-based, ethical, and individualized to each pupil. - As detailed in the Residential special schools: National Minimum standards (2015) Specific therapeutic techniques are used only: - Where there is a clear and widely accepted theoretical basis or evidence base underpinning their effectiveness. - With the continuing agreement of the child's responsible authority or a person with parental responsibility, and of the child concerned where the child has sufficient understanding to make an informed decision. - Where additional specialist professionals (such as medical, legal, educationalists, psychologists, SaLTs, OTs and other therapists) are professionally qualified and, where applicable, registered by the appropriate professional body.
+They will be support the understanding of individual differences and how best to facilitate access to their learning and development. - The school will collaborate with education, health, and social care services to provide support. - The responsibility for Education, Health & Care Plans will be reviewed regularly in line with statute and children's needs, and this lies with the local authority. - Transition planning will lead to a successful entry into the school and successful preparation for adulthood, including independent living and employment. - Pupils will be encouraged to participate in group, class, whole school, and community activities. - Where schools receive pupil premium, they will publish their strategy for planned use and impact. - The school will evaluate the success of its provision, considering: - The level of support pupils received and the amount of progress they make (including against EHCP outcomes). - The progress data of pupils. - The success of pupil premium strategies. - The impact of training and new approaches to meeting needs. - The views of pupils and parents. - The views of outside agencies. - Staff person specifications will include appropriate qualifications, and training will be provided for those involved in the implementation of the policy, including where appropriate e.g., Safeguarding, Autism (Children) PGCert/MA/MEd, Ask Autism modules, Team Teach, SCERTS. - Staff performance management processes will support the development of knowledge, skills, and attitudes that support effective provision for our pupils. - Training will cover the cognitive, social, emotional, communication, sensory, health, and physical needs of pupils with SEND. - Arrangements for the fair admissions of pupils are outlined in the school's admissions policy and will be published on the school website. - The school will adhere to the Data Protection Regulation 2018 and GDPR requirements, with regard to sharing and storage of information. - Schools will use a range of autism specialist approaches as detailed in the school's Local offer.
+All approaches will be evidence-based, ethical, and individualized to each pupil.